keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 As disucssed in the [introduction](drop.md#introduction), the first key use should not call anything, and the second should call `nft_mint`.
 To do this, a value of `null` can be passed in to the first index of the `methods` array
 :::

+#### POAP

+An NFT series is a set of NFTs that share the same artwork, title, description etc. The only thing that differs between tokens is their unique ID.
+For a full tutorial about the series contract, see NEAR's [NFT tutorial](https://docs.near.org/tutorials/nfts/series#nft-collections-and-series)

+The SDK introduces a function called `createNFTSeries`, to simplify the process of creating these NFT series to attach to your drops.
+NFTs from series X are distinguished from those in series Y through a

 On top of the required `receiverId`, `methodName`, `args`, and `attachedDeposit` parameters, a few others will be used used in `methods` to better utilize the SDK.
-These parameters tell Keypom where to inject arguments.
+These parameters will be used alongisde the [`createNFTSeries`](../../../keypom-sdk/modules.md#createnftseries) SDK method and tell Keypom where to inject arguments.

 - `accountIdField`: Specifies what field Keypom should auto-inject the claiming account's `accountId`into when calling the function.
 - `dropIdField`: Specifies what field Keypom should auto-inject the drop's `dropId` into when calling the function.

-These parameters will be used alongisde the [`createNFTSeries`](../../../keypom-sdk/modules.md#createnftseries) SDK method.

 In this case, the drop will be interfacing with an NFT contract deployed at `nft-v2.keypom.testnet`.
 This is a contract specifically made to work with the SDK to allow you to seamlessly create NFTs and NFT Series to attach to your drops.